EU giving away 60,000 free Interrail tickets | DW | 12.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-From Tuesday, young people can apply for tickets that grant free train travel across Europe.
-The initiative hopes to rekindle mobility.
+From Tuesday, 18- to 20-year-olds can apply for tickets that grant free train travel across Europe.
+The initiative is providing travel opportunities to young people as the pandemic wanes.

 The European Commission is handing out 60,000 Interrail tickets to young people from Tuesday.